arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 ### Starting the Agent

-:ship: Start the Consul agent in development mode.
+:shipit: Start the Consul agent in development mode.
 ```bash
 consul agent -dev
 ```